High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

 Figure \ref{fig:dnpfreq} shows the DNP signal (amplitude normalized) as a function of the microwave irradiation frequency.
 The data were acquired with the 100 mW Gunn diode source.
 DNP enhancement is observed over a frequency range of about 200 MHz for the phosphorus-doped silicon and about 1 GHz for the antimony-doped silicon, which is similar to the widths of the broad center lines in the ESR spectra in Figure \ref{fig:esr}.
-The figures do not show any features at the frequencies of the resolved hyperfine interactions for either sample.
-This suggests that the observed DNP is dominated by microwave irradiation of exchange-coupled clusters of donors, where the strength of the exchange coupling is comparable to the donor hyperfine coupling.
+The figures do not show any features at the frequencies of the donor-resolved hyperfine interactions for either sample.
+We do not see regions of positive and negative enhancement that are present in solid-effect DNP.
 The sign of the enhancement does not change as we vary the microwave frequency, suggesting that an Overhauser mechanism is responsible for the enhancement.
 The maximum Overhauser enhancement is given by $-\gamma_e / \gamma_n$.
 Since both the electron and the silicon nucleus have negative gyromagnetic ratios, while the phosphorus and antimony nuclei have positive gyromagnetic ratios, the negative sign of the enhancement indicates a direct Overhauser enhancement of the silicon nuclei in both the phosporus- and antimony-doped samples.

-Overhauser DNP has previously been observed in some charcoals in the presence of strong electron exchange interactions, where the ESR spectrum collapses to a single exchange-narrowed line \cite{Abragam-1958b}.
+This suggests that the observed DNP is dominated by Overhauser enhancement of silicon nuclei within exchange-coupled clusters of donors, where the strength of the exchange coupling is comparable to the donor hyperfine coupling.
+It is within these clusters that the electron spin T$_1$ become short enough to significantly modulate the contact hyperfine interaction and open up electron-nuclear cross-relaxation pathways.
 The physics underlying the DNP process is the same for both phosphorus and antimony doped samples.
 Both are shallow donors and the electron Bohr radius ($\sim 2$ nm) is expected to be very similar.
 Thus, the strength of the exchange interaction depends on the spatial distribution of donors, which in turn depends on the donor concentration.
-The donor hyperfine interaction and the exchange energy of the cluster are important in determining the frequencies of the allowed ESR transitions, which is where the difference between the phosphorus and antimony samples is manifest.
+The donor hyperfine interaction and the exchange energy of the cluster are important in determining the frequencies of the allowed ESR transitions which is discussed in the following section.
+Overhauser DNP has previously been observed in some charcoals in the presence of strong electron exchange interactions, where the ESR spectrum collapses to a single exchange-narrowed line \cite{Abragam-1958b}, but we believe this is the first time such an Overhauser effect has been observed in the presence of weaker exchange coupling strengths {\em at high field.}